-Contact KCUC today and choose the Kansas or Missouri location closest to you for any questions, diagnosis, and treatment options for testicular cancer in Kansas City.
+Contact KCUC today and choose the Kansas or Missouri location closest to you for any questions, diagnosis & treatment options for testicular cancer in Kansas City and the KC Metro.

 Surgical removal of the testicle is usually performed immediately after the exam and ultrasound findings of a testicle suspicious for cancer.
 Delay is not advisable.
 While surgery to remove one testis should not affect fertility, some individuals elect to store their sperm in a sperm bank as a precaution.
 Both radiation and chemotherapy may cause temporary or permanent infertility.

 Radical Inguinal Orchiectomy — the most common treatment is this outpatient procedure to remove the cancerous testicle and the attached spermatic cord.
 This may be a curative procedure when testes cancer is caught early and there is no other evidence of metastasis.